 People often ask, "Why name your company Bowtie?".
 I normally reply by asking "When do you tie a bow tie?
 At your wedding or graduation?
 What about tying your kid's shoelaces or your daughter's ribbon?".
 Given you won't casually help others with their bow ties or shoelaces, the person you help must be someone of importance you treasure.
 This is not indifferent to an insurance policy for someone you care about.

 I found it challenging to build an insurance firm from scratch.
-After all, we had no support from consultants, did not belong to a large team and worked without an outsourcing system.
+After all, we had neither a large team, nor consultancy or outsourcing support.
 We did everything ourselves.
 While we did not have it easy, we are fortunate to still have reached our targets sooner than expected.
 On December 20th of 2018, Bowtie became Hong Kong's first virtual insurance company authorized by the Insurance Authority.

 Fate may have dictated how we live our early years but I am a firm believer of creating your own destiny.
 My ideal life is not about having a stable job as a professional worker.
 There is never a best time to start your own business.
 Don't be afraid to take the plunge and cherish every chance to learn.
 What you have experienced will shape your achievements.